 There are various circumstances when the police can take a blood or urine sample as opposed to breath and you may have been bailed to return to the police station.
 The legislation governing the taking of such samples are extremely strict and it is not uncommon for mistakes to be made.
-We also have an over 95% success rateof successfully defending cases where a blood or urine sample has been taken.
+We have an extremely high success rate of successfully defending cases where a blood or urine sample has been taken.

 You should have been given your own sample to have independently analysed and we urge you to do this immediately.
 The booklet of approved laboratories can be found on the Royal Society of Chemistry website.
 If you are unsure where to send your sample then please contact us and one of our lawyers will be happy to recommend a laboratory.

 I Have Not Been Charged Yet, Do I Need to Instruct You Now?